ifalogo ifaonline

 Take a carriage ride on Duke of Gloucester Street in old Colonial Williamsburg

-Photos Courtesy Virginia Tourist Corporation
+Photos Courtesy of Virginia Tourist Corporation

-So much history fills this area that it is difficult to decide where to start, so take it in chronological order, going first to where it all began—Jamestown.
+So much history fills this area that it is difficult to decide where to start, so take it in chronological order, going first to where it all began'Jamestown.
 In 1607, Captain John Smith and 103 other English persons stepped ashore and began to build the first permanent English colony in America.
 As you enter this area you step back in time to the 17th century.
 Suddenly you are experiencing the culture of Pocahontas in the Powhatan Indian village.
 In this re-created village, explore Powhatan life before arrival of the English, climb into a dugout canoe, and try your hand at grinding corn or weaving plant fibers into rope.

 Go aboard replicas of Susan Constant, Godspeed, or Discovery that the settlers sailed on the four-month journey.
 Enter James Fort to try on armor and watch a musket-firing demonstration.
-See the remains of a glass-blowing factory, the reason why the English came to America.
+See the remains of a glass-blowing factory, the reason why the English came to America.'
 Glass was just developed and the English feared there was not enough sand locally to produce enough glass to fill the demands, so they sent a group to the New World to make the product.

 Just eight miles away you leap in time to the eve of the American Revolution when you enter Colonial Williamsburg and mingle with hundreds of people representing citizens of the town as it was in the 18th Century.
 In this 173-acre community, you will see more than 500 reconstructed buildings and meet the people of the town, dressed, working, and living just as the original residents did.
 Step into their taverns.
 See them stoke the fire outside a tenant house or judge the accused in the courts.
 Join in as they discuss British taxes, religious freedom and the alarming notion of separation from Britain.
-As you enter the Capitol, listen attentively and you might believe you hear the voices of Thomas Jefferson, George Washington, or maybe Patrick Henry issuing his challenge of “Give me liberty or give me death.”
+As you enter the Capitol, listen attentively and you might believe you hear the voices of Thomas Jefferson, George Washington, or maybe Patrick Henry issuing his challenge of 'Give me liberty or give me death.'

 marching